China–United States relations: Rapid deterioration of relations (2019–2020)

-In September 2020 the United States had under a 29 May presidential proclamation revoked more than 1,000 visas for PRC students and researchers visas who the US government said had ties to the Chinese military in order to prevent them from stealing and otherwise appropriating sensitive research.
+In September 2020 the United States had under a 29 May presidential proclamation revoked more than 1,000 visas for PRC students and researchers visas who the U.S. government said had ties to the Chinese military in order to prevent them from stealing and otherwise appropriating sensitive research.

-On 26 September 2020, the US Commerce Department put restrictions on Chinese chip maker, Semiconductor Manufacturing International Corporation (SMIC), following which the suppliers were required to have an export license for exporting the chip.
-The restrictions were imposed after the US concluded that an "unacceptable risk" equipment supplied to SMIC could potentially be used for military purposes.
+On 26 September 2020, the U.S. Commerce Department put restrictions on Chinese chip maker, Semiconductor Manufacturing International Corporation (SMIC), following which the suppliers were required to have an export license for exporting the chip.
+The restrictions were imposed after the U.S. concluded that an "unacceptable risk" equipment supplied to SMIC could potentially be used for military purposes.

 On 6 October 2020, Germany's ambassador to the UN, on behalf of the group of 39 countries including Germany, the U.K. and the U.S., made a statement to denounce China for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.

 On 9 October 2020, the Department of Justice disallowed the use of its fund to purchase DJI drones, which the DoJ classified as a "Covered Foreign Entity".

-On October 21, 2020, the US approved arms sales of $1.8 billion to Taiwan.
+On 21 October 2020, the U.S. approved arms sales of $1.8 billion to Taiwan.
 It involved three packages that included high technology weapons such as SLAM-ER missiles, HIMARS M142 Launchers and Recce Pods.
-On 26 October 2020, China announced its intentions to impose sanctions on US businesses and individuals, including Boeing, Raytheon and Lockheed Martin.
+On 26 October 2020, China announced its intentions to impose sanctions on U.S. businesses and individuals, including Boeing, Raytheon and Lockheed Martin.
 Taiwan welcomed the arms sales and disapproved of the sanctions.
 Taiwan also said it would continue buying arms from America.

-A December 2020 report stated that U.S. intelligence officials assessed that China had supervised a bounty program paying Afghan militants to kill U.S. soldiers in Afghanistan.
+In a December 2020 report, U.S. intelligence officials claimed that China had supervised a bounty program that paid Afghan militants to kill U.S. soldiers deployed in the country.

-On 5 December 2020, the U.S. State department ended five cultural exchange programs with China, which are - "the Policymakers Educational China Trip Program, the U.S.-China Friendship Program, the U.S.-China Leadership Exchange Program, the U.S.-China Transpacific Exchange Program and the Hong Kong Educational and Cultural Program."
+On 5 December 2020, the U.S. State Department ended five cultural exchange programs with China, which are - "the Policymakers Educational China Trip Program, the U.S.-China Friendship Program, the U.S.-China Leadership Exchange Program, the U.S.-China Transpacific Exchange Program and the Hong Kong Educational and Cultural Program."
 They described these programs as soft power propaganda tools of Chinese government.